xgc1986/demo-ipresence/README.md

 * I Have added the file `Demo.postman_collection.json`, this is a Postman's collection
 * I Have added the file `Demo.swagger.yaml`
-* I Have added the integration with Github and deployed to Heroku
+* I Have added the integration with Github and deployed to Heroku (it will be easier to see when the cache is working)